therevoman/docker-firefox52/README.md

 ```

 ## Run ##
+In order for this to run on my Fedora 30 Laptop I had to run `xterm +` in another window.
+This is probably a security concern so do this at your own risk.

 If you don't want any persistency, and you want to use the automated build from
 docker hub: